Breaking the Simplification Bottleneck in Amortized Neural Symbolic Regression

 \section{Experiments}

-We conduct a comprehensive empirical evaluation of \textsc{Flash-ANSR} against established baselines in amortized SR (NeSymReS, E2E) and direct optimization (PySR) on 115 expressions and data derived from the \textsc{FastSRB} benchmark \citep{martinek2025fastsymbolicregressionbenchmarking}\footnote{We exclude 5 equations (B4, B7, B17, II.24.17 and III.14.14) due to complications with data sampling}.
+We evaluate of \textsc{Flash-ANSR} against established baselines in amortized SR (NeSymReS, E2E) and direct optimization (PySR) on 115 expressions and data derived from the \textsc{FastSRB} benchmark \citep{martinek2025fastsymbolicregressionbenchmarking}\footnote{\camready{We exclude 5 equations (B4, B7, B17, II.24.17, III.14.14) whose prescribed sampling regimes induce \texttt{sqrt}-domain or \texttt{exp}-overflow issues (see Appendix~\ref{app:excluded_equations} for details).}}.
 Compared to other commonly used benchmarks (e.g. Feynman \citep{udrescu2020aifeynmanphysicsinspiredmethod}, Nguyen \citep{hoai2002solving, johnson2009genetic, keijzer2003improving, uy2011semantically, petersen2021deep}), which restrict the domain of input data to small and arbitrary intervals around zero, \textsc{FastSRB} adopts the physically motivated data domains of SRSD \cite{matsubara2024rethinkingsymbolicregressiondatasets}, ensuring that methods are evaluated on data distributions that reflect real scientific applications.

 We evaluate under strict machine-precision recovery metrics and analyze performance as a function of three key scaling axes: test-time compute, data sparsity, and noise robustness.